 Withholding tax is money an employer withholds from an individual’s paycheck and sends to the Tax Commission as a pre-payment toward that individual’s income tax liability.
 The following entities must withhold:

-Employers can get a withholding tax account (license) by:
+You can get a withholding tax account (license) by:

 There is no fee for a withholding tax account.
 However, if you have a history of filing or paying taxes late, you may have to post a surety bond.